guptaanu412/example-course-specs/README.md

 <em>

-The best way to make the goal of a course concrete is to present examples of what learners will be able to do at its end.
+The best way to make the goal of a course concrete is to write exercises that test what learners will be able to do at its end.
 This is directly analogous to [test-driven development][tdd]: rather than working forward from a (probably ambiguous) set of learning objectives, designers work backward from concrete examples of where their learners are going.
+(Wrapping-up exercises of this kind are technically called *summative assessments*.)

 Output: 1-2 exercises that use most or all of the skills the learner is to develop.

 Note: these will normally be included toward the end of the course.
+Be sure to include solutions with example code so that the scope of the exercise is unambiguous.

 </em>